 In my opinion, the answer has to do with serving.
 It’s a simple concept but it’s difficult to put into practice.
 We as people are selfish and let our selfishness take over, especially in marriage.
 It isn’t long after the honeymoon that we become absorbed in our own thoughts and feelings and agendas, and we stop serving the one that we love the most and have promised to serve for the rest of our life.

 Let me share a story from my life.
 I shared a little about this at the beginning of the year here.
 Our marriage has been a roller coaster ride.
 We have our ups, (those are the most amazing times in our lives), and sadly we also have had quite a few downs, which have led to hurt and pain unlike any other we have had in any other relationships.
 A few years ago I fell into a serious depression and became increasingly self-absorbed.
 I gave up on life, I gave up on friends, my family, and my faith.
 The person that was hurt the most from this was my wife, Ashley.
 On the outside we were growing our business, growing our family (with 2 amazing kids) but on the inside of me there was nothing but selfishness and destruction.
-I was never happy with the work she was doing, constantly complaining that our house wasn’t clean enough, that she wasn’t working hard enough.
+Even when she planned to contact experts for Christmas Light Installation in Minneapolis MN , I was never happy with the work she was doing, because I was constantly complaining that our house wasn’t clean enough.
+Maybe this is the reason why she wasn’t working hard enough and also prefer to choose the availing cleaning services from ATX Soft Wash in Austin TX.
 In all of this I almost lost my wife.